psergi/psergi.github.io/_posts/2019-03-13-using-react-hooks-to-connect-to-redux.md

 ## Create a Redux Store

-Modify your `index.js` file to create a store to be used with the app and a reducer that will process action updates:
+Modify your `index.js` file to create a Redux store to be used with the app and a reducer that will process action updates:

 ```jsx
 import React from 'react';